Kortika/Thesis-test-scripts/README.md

 # Thesis-test-scripts

-This repository contains the scripts needed to run the testing the dynamic window implementation of RMLStreamer against Flink's native window implementation.
+This repository contains the scripts needed to run the evaluation of the dynamic window implementation in RMLStreamer against Flink's native window implementation.

+We will call the script from the root folder of this repo.

+# Step 1

+Start the docker setup script

+{% codeblock title lang:language URL link_text %}
+code_snippet
+{% endcodeblock %}